Flag of Ireland: Marine

-The pre-independence Merchant Shipping Act 1894 was not repealed, and so the Free State's mercantile marine was technically required to fly the Red Ensign.
-The collier Glenageary may have been the first to arrive in a British port flying the tricolour on 8 December 1921 (two days after the treaty).
-This flag along with a model of the Glenageary is on display in the National Maritime Museum of Ireland.
-While some ships, such as the cross-channel ferries flew the red ensign, others sailed under the tricolour.
-Some masters of Irish ships were charged by the British Customs and fined by courts for flying an "improper ensign".
+The pre-independence Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60) was not repealed, and so the Free State's mercantile marine was technically required to fly the Red Ensign.
+The collier Glenageary may have been the first ship to arrive in a British port flying the tricolour on 8 December 1921, two days after the Anglo-Irish Treaty was signed.
+Their ensign, along with a model of Glenageary, is currently on display in the National Maritime Museum of Ireland.
+While some ships such as the cross-channel ferries flew the Red Ensign, others sailed under the tricolour.
+Some masters of Irish ships were charged by HM Customs and Excise and fined by Admiralty courts for flying an "improper ensign".
 The tricolour was flown by the fisheries patrol vessel Muirchú, precursor to the Irish Naval Service; Frank Carney alleged in the Dáil in 1930 that a trespassing French trawler had refused to surrender to because it did not recognise Muirchús flag.

 Irish-register ships could fly the Red Ensign until September 1939, after the outbreak of World War II, when a decree under the state of emergency was made, to ensure neutral Irish ships were not mistaken for British ships.
 Some ships flying the tricolour were nevertheless sunk by Germans.
 When the tricolour was hoisted over the passenger ferries in Holyhead their British crews went on strike.
 Five days later their owners transferred the ferries to the British register and the Red Ensign was restored.
 On the other hand, the Belfast to Liverpool ferry, British owned and British crewed, used the tricolour as a flag of convenience; so did the whalers of Christian Salvesen Shipping, to take advantage of the Irish whale quota.